davidsainty/optiboot/README.md

 It provides the following features:

-  * Bootloader fits within 1kB: This is larger than Optiboot's smallest build, but is still half the size of a standard Arduino bootlooader.
+  * Bootloader fits within 1kB: This is larger than Optiboot's smallest build, but is still half the size of a standard Arduino bootloader.
-  * Reasonably fast Over-The-Air firware updates: Less than three minutes to write a 20kB firmware image.
+  * Reasonably fast Over-The-Air firmware updates: Less than three minutes to write a 20kB firmware image.
   * Natively supports XBee API-mode protocol: No need to use AT-mode XBee firmware.
   * Over-The-Air updates are secure: XBee security models apply - so firmware updates are encrypted and authenticated with AES encryption if the Zigbee network is configured with encryption.
   * Over-The-Air updates are robust: The protocol uses direct addressing, so the other devices on the Zigbee network are unaffected.
 You could even Over-The-Air update firmware on multiple devices concurrently.